Distinct fibroblast lineages in skin cancer and disease

 Our aim is to find new tools to prevent mesenchymal transition and to identify signal transduction pathways which regulate those adhesion molecules.

 Vascular barrier function is critical for the maintenance of blood flow and tissue homeostasis.
 In endothelial and epithelial cells the tight junctional complex safeguards this barrier.
-It comprises transmembrane components, such as claudins, occludin and junctional adhesion molecules (JAMs), as well as a dense plaque of cytosolic tight junction proteins.
-One of these adaptor molecules is cingulin, which links the tight junction complex to the actin cytoskeleton.
+It comprises transmembrane components, such as claudins, occludin and junctional adhesion molecules (JAMs), as well as a dense plaque of cytosolic proteins.
+These tight junctional adaptor molecules, which link the tight junction complex to the cytoskeleton play an important role in the control of vascular barrier function.

-For the first time, we have shown that cingulin is part of the endothelial tight junction complex.
+For the first time, we have shown that one of these adaptor proteins, cingulin, is part of the endothelial tight junction complex.
 We have demonstrated that it regulates claudin-5 mRNA and protein levels and that it plays a role in regulating endothelial permeability.
 Therefore, the tight junction adaptor protein cingulin and its interaction domains with the cytoskeleton and exchange factors of RhoGTPases could be used to regulate barrier function in endothelial junctions.
-Consequently this could be a new treatment strategy against vascular leak syndromes.
+This could result in a new treatment strategy against diseases characterized by vascular leak.

 Prevention of neointima hyperplasia in vascular grafts